 This is a SAMPLE ITINERARY:

-We spend about 2 hours at the WWII memorial, frequently among Honor Flight groups from other parts of the country.
-We take a group picture of all veterans and Guardians at this time.
-If you have family members in the DC area this is where you should tell them to meet you.
-The Korean veterans will spend time at the Korean Memorial.
+We usually spend time at the WWII memorial, frequently among Honor Flight groups from other parts of the country.
+We take a group picture of all veterans and guardians at this time.
+If family or friends will be meeting you in D.D., you should tell them to meet our group at our first Memorial stop of the day.

-We may also visit the Iwo Jima Memorial and depending on weather, traffic, and timing we might visit Arlington National Cemetery, the Navy Memorial, the Air Force Memorial, or other area high-points.
+We will visit Arlington National Cemetery and depending on weather, traffic and timing we might visit the Navy Memorial, the Air Force Memorial, or other area high-points.

-On our way back to the airport we stop for a buffet dinner and take time to relax and enjoy our group.
+We’ll have dinner at the airport when we can take a little more time to relax and enjoy our group.
 The return flight is a quick hour, then we're home.

 The only thing the veterans are responsible for is getting themselves to and home from the airport.
-Sometimes we can help with a ride so if there's a real problem , call Vee Bennett, 631 702-2423.
+If getting a ride is a real issue, we can help with that.
+Call Jamie Bowden, 631 702-2423.

 For anyone driving a long distance, there are reasonable hotels near the airport.